webpack/webpack.js.org/src/content/contribute/writing-a-scaffold.md

 ## Make it interactive

 In order for us to interact with the users, we make good use of the [`prompting`](http://yeoman.io/authoring/user-interactions.html) method yeoman has.
-In this method we can get various of answers from the user, like asking for entry points or plugins.
+In this method we can get various answers from the user, like asking for entry points or plugins.
 You can either manually create each object representing a question, or you can make good use of our utilities from [`webpack-scaffold`](https://github.com/webpack/webpack-cli/tree/master/packages/webpack-scaffold).
-I'm in a good mood today, so I'm going to build a configuration if the user chooses `Pengwings`.
+I'm in a good mood today, so I'm going to build a configuration only if the user chooses `Pengwings`.

 ```js